losDaniel/spot-connect/README.md

 `-t`<br>
 *Terminate* is a boolean.
 If "True" the instance specified in the `-n` (name) argument will be terminated and nothing else will be done (*Terminate* overrides all other arguments).

+**Launching vs. reconnecting to an instance**

+The settings you may define when launching an instance are:
+- profile
+- monitoring
+- instance_profile

+__example__: `$ spot_connect -n VM1 -p t3.small -m True -ip role1`

+Once an instance is launched with these settings they are fixed and do not need to be defined when connecting, such that I could open a prompt onto the instance using:

+`$ spot_connect -n VM1 -a True`

+and the instance would already be on a t3 processor with monitoring enabled and the instance_profile = "role1"

+- filesystem : can also be set at the launch and ommited from subsequent reconnects however, after a certain number of reconnects/period of time the file system will have to be re-specified so best practice is to always define it if you want to ensure you can access it from within the instance.

+__Changing these specific settings after an instance has been created can be done but has not been incorporated into this module because, given the temporary nature of spot instances, relaunching the instance is an easy alternative.__

 <br><br>
 ## Elastic File System